jeroenmanders/bash/kubernetes/README.md

 # Kubernetes on VirtualBox

-This module contains everything necessary to setup a Kubernetes cluster under VirtualBox.
+This module contains everything necessary to set up a Kubernetes cluster under VirtualBox.
 It will create one controller and two workers.

 This has been tested on Ubuntu 20.04 LTS.